-In order to fulfill such requirements, AXA MPS must provide a CFO sign off to AXA Group, together with the required subsidiary financial reporting and consolidation information.
-IFC reports must also be submitted by the CFO as part of the IFC program.
-A CFO sign-off is also required on notes to the
+- 1. CFO Sign-Off Certificates required to be submitted by AMF CFO to Group PBRC, together with the required subsidiary financial reporting and consolidation information; - 2.
+IFC Management reports required to be submitted by AMF CFO as part of the IFC program. - 3.
+CFO Sign-Off on notes to the Financial Statements. - 4.